 settled; however, by the division of the ground, the

 taking the lower end -- the Contention, and Williams and his partner the

 other, which was called the Grand Central.
 Gus Barren, a skilled miner and

-friend of Schieffelin, then was called up from Mexico to supervise the
+Schieffelin, then was called up from Mexico to supervise the

 Soon after discovery, the

 Contention Mine was purchased by J.H.
 White and S. Denson, who represented

 The price was $10,000, considered exorbitant by the sellers themselves,

 who could not foresee the future production of millions of dollars.